huggingface/candle/candle-rocm-kernels/README.md

 ```
 ~/.cache/candle-rocm/{arch}-{rocm_version}/
-    {module}_{source_hash}.hsaco
+    {module}_{key}.hsaco
+    {module}_{key}.lock      # advisory lock over one cache entry
-    src/                     # staged sources and shim headers
+    src-{headers_key}/       # staged sources and shim headers
 ```

-`{source_hash}` is the first 16 hex characters of the source's SHA-256, so editing one kernel invalidates only its module.
-Cache writes go through a uniquely named temporary followed by a rename, so concurrent processes cannot observe a half-written file.
+`{key}` is the first 16 hex characters of a SHA-256 over **everything that can change the emitted code object**: the source, every staged header (name and contents), the hipcc flags, the target architecture, the full `hipcc --version` string and this crate's version.
+Editing one kernel still invalidates only its own module, but editing a shim header or bumping the toolchain now invalidates what it should.
+Keying on the source alone — as an earlier version did — meant a shim fix was silently ignored: the staged headers were rewritten, the cache filename was not, and the stale code object was loaded instead.

+The staging directory is named after the digest of the header set, so two builds with different headers never overwrite each other's staged copies.

+Writes go through a uniquely named temporary followed by a rename, and the two compile intermediates (the hipcc bundle and the unbundler's output) are named per process.
+On a cache miss the whole miss → compile → write sequence runs under an advisory `fslock` file lock, with the cache re-checked after the lock is acquired: concurrent compilers of the same module cannot persist a corrupt object, and only one of them pays the compile.

 The pipeline is `hipcc --genco` followed by `clang-offload-bundler --unbundle`, which yields the single-architecture code object that `hipModuleLoadData`